autolab-fi/line-robot-curriculum/lessons/module_8/PID.md

 You now have a full understanding of PID control.
 This is the most powerful and widely used controller in robotics.
 By tuning the three constants — Kp, Ki, and Kd — you can get a balance of speed, accuracy, and stability.

 The proportional term keeps the robot centered, the integral term eliminates slow drift, and the derivative term makes everything smoother by preventing overshoot.
-Together, they make your robot move confidently and cleanly along the line.
+Together, they make your rover move confidently and cleanly along the line.